ember-learn/guides-source/guides/release/code-editors/index.md

 Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
 It is included as "vi" with most UNIX systems and with Apple OS X.

-[ember.vim](https://github.com/dsawardekar/ember.vim) - Ember.vim is a Vim plugin for the Ember.js frontend framework inspired by vim-rails.
+[ember.vim](https://github.com/dsawardekar/ember.vim) -  a Vim plugin for the Ember.js frontend framework inspired by `vim-rails`.

 [vim-ember-hbs](https://github.com/joukevandermaas/vim-ember-hbs) - a plugin to add Ember Handlebars/HTMLBars syntax highlighting and indentation to Vim.